Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Arbitrary processing times and preemption

-By fixing a deadline $d_i$, we know that jobs that have a deadline lower than $d_i$ have to be scheduled before $d_i$, while the other jobs are scheduled after $d_i$.
-When we update t for every deadline $d_i$ in the algorithm, we assume that there is no idle time between $d_i-\sum_{j\leq i,j\in \mathcal{J}}p_j$ and $d_i$.
-For the sake of contradiction, suppose that a feasible schedule in which there exists a calibration that is not started at a date computed by the algorithm.
-We show that the starting time of this calibration is not maximum, we denote this date $t$.
-Since, the starting time of the calibration is not one of $d_i -\sum_{j\leq i,j\in \mathcal{J}}p_j ~\forall i$, then there is at least one unit of idle time between the starting time of the calibration and some deadline $d_i$.
-Finally, we can delay all calibrations starting at $t$ or after as well as the execution of the jobs inside these calibrations by keeping the {\sc edf} order.
-This can be done in a similar way as in the proof of Proposition~\ref{prop:position_calibration}. \end{proof}
+We compute the latest-starting-time at each step, and this time is exactly the latest time of the first calibration.
+By setting a deadline $d_i$, we know that jobs that have a deadline earlier than $d_i$ have to be scheduled before $d_i$, while the other jobs should be scheduled after $d_i$.
+When we update $t$ for every deadline $d_i$ in the algorithm, we assume that there is no idle time between $d_i-\sum_{j\leq i,j\in \mathcal{J}}p_j$ (i.e. the latest starting time) and $d_i$.
+Note that if $d_i-\sum_{j\leq i,j\in \mathcal{J}}p_j<0$, then the schedule is not feasible.
+For the sake of contradiction, suppose that a feasible schedule exists in which some calibration is not started at a time computed by the algorithm.
+We will show that the starting time of this calibration is not the latest one.
+Denote this time by $t'$.
+Since there is no $i$ for which the starting time of the calibration is $d_i -\sum_{j\leq i,j\in \mathcal{J}}p_j $, then there is at least one unit of idle time between the starting time of the calibration and some deadline $d_i$.
+Hence, it is possible to delay all calibrations starting at $t'$ or later, as well as the jobs that were scheduled in $[t',d_i)$ while keeping the {\sc edf} order.
+This can be done similarly as in the proof of Proposition~\ref{prop:position_calibration}. \end{proof}